behave/behave/docs/new_and_noteworthy_v1.2.7.rst

       @use.with_temperature.min_value=10
       @use.with_temperature.max_value=70
-      Scenario: Only run if temperature is between 10 and 70 degrees Celcius ...
+      Scenario: Only run if temperature is between 10 and 70 degrees Celsius ...

 .. code-block:: python